25 February – 3 March 1944

 Extract from Station Diary

+The crew of Sgt Elsworthy, who were killed on 28 April.
 L to R: Fg Off Veira – Nav, F/Sgt Freeman – WO, Sgt Grant – AG, Sgt Elsworthy – Pilot, Sgt Downes – AG, Sgt Haddow – BA, Sgt Pye – FE – all killed on 28/29 Apr 1943.
 Fg Off Basil Vernon Lancelot Veira was from St Kitts but was serving with the Royal Canadian Air Force – he had previously won the DFC.

 Flt Lt James Wallace Potts, aged 29, the son of Andrew Alexander Potts & Mary Elizabeth Potts of Auckland City, New Zealand.
 He held a masters degree from the University of Canterbury in New Zealand.
 Killed with all his crew attacking Essen on 30 Apr/1 May 1943